AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 ### 3.1 Project Output

 #### 3.1.1 Aspects Done Well
-1. Our team has set clear goals.
+F1: Our team has set clear goals.

+F2: The project team ground rules and responsibilities of each member is clear and transparent

 #### 3.1.2.
 Aspects To Improve
 F1.
 One of the suggestion from our shadow team is adding more information in the stakeholder analysis.

-R1:
+R1: In our ConOps, we provide descriptions for each stakeholder, responsibilities and how stakholders interact with each other.
+We will communicate with our shadow team to find out what kind of additional information they required for the stakeholder anlysis.

 F2: There is no project constraint section.

-R2:
+R2: We will work out the project constraints and add in the ConOps.

 F3.
 Our shadow team recommand us to show the breakdown of the project cost.

+R3:

 R3: